frmdstryr/enaml-kivy/README.md

 ```

- Enaml requires you use the "pass" keyword.
+ Enaml requires you use the `pass` keyword.

  ```python